ablab/spades/docs/running.md

     Runs assembly module only.

 `--careful`
     Tries to reduce the number of mismatches and short indels.
 Also runs MismatchCorrector - a post processing tool, which uses [BWA](http://bio-bwa.sourceforge.net) tool (comes with SPAdes).
 This option is recommended only for assembly of small genomes.
 We strongly recommend not to use it for large and medium-size eukaryotic genomes.
-Note, that this options is is not supported by metaSPAdes and rnaSPAdes.
+Note that this option is not supported by metaSPAdes and rnaSPAdes.

 `--continue`
     Continues SPAdes run from the specified output folder starting from the last available check-point.
 Check-points are made after: